clartaq/cwiki/resources/private/md/Work_Notes.md

 This page is the on-going saga of working on the CWiki program.

+#### Backup and Restore, 30 Mar 2020, 02:28:18 pm ####

+Seems like a good time to implement a simple backup and restore functionality before making changes that will require re-writing the database, like adding additional preferences.

+To start out, it will be very like exporting all pages for the backup and reading all of those pages back in for the restore.

+Later issues to deal with will include compressing the backup, whether to overwrite during restore, _etc_.

 #### Upgrading Version of HighlightJs, 30 Mar 2020, 02:00:53 pm ####